Naveax/ReVoltVPN/README.md

 ---

 ## How it works
 You watch a short ad.
-You get 60 minutes and 2GB of full-speed traffic.
+You get 60 minutes and 4 GB of full-speed traffic.
 That's it.
 The ad pays for the server (actually not even enough).
 No accounts, no emails, no subscriptions.

 When your data runs out you get throttled to 1.5 Mbps instead of getting cut off.
+A second Reality inbound on a different port handles throttled traffic — your client reconnects automatically, no ad required.

 ---

 ## The stack
 - **App** — Flutter (Android only for now)
 - **Server** — A single Debian box rented from Hetzner, located in Finland
-- **VPN protocol** — VLESS with Xray, which is great for bypassing DPI in countries that are aggressive with it
+- **VPN protocol** — VLESS + Xray Reality (XTLS-Vision).
+Spoofs real TLS certificates (e.g. www.microsoft.com) so your tunnel looks like regular HTTPS.
+Great for bypassing DPI in countries that are aggressive with it.
-- **Backend** — A Python script I wrote called Hivemind that manages sessions, data quotas, and throttling
+- **Backend** — Hivemind, a Python Flask server I wrote that manages sessions, data quotas, throttling, and live swarm monitoring.
+Entire server is open source — in this repo.
 - **Ads** — Google AdMob rewarded ads, verified server-side so fake callbacks don't work

 ---